mongodb/mongo/src/mongo/db/repl/README.md

 read at the lastApplied, so that it does not see writes from the batch that is currently being applied.
 For information on how local read concern works within a multi-document transaction, see the [Read Concern Behavior Within Transactions](#read-concern-behavior-within-transactions) section.
+Local read concern is the default read concern.

 **Majority** does a timestamped read at the stable timestamp (also called the last committed snapshot in the code, for legacy reasons).
 The data read only reflects the oplog entries that have